FAQs as well as the respective answers and facts

 Please contact your dealer for this.
 Provided there is an ABE issued for this disc and it is also necessary (the appropriate information is available to our distributors), you will need to provide the following information:

-- The order number of the Otto Zimmermann brake discs or respectively ALL numbers and letters stated on the brake disk body.
+- The order number of the Otto Zimmermann brake discs or respectively ALL numbers and letters stated on the brake disc.

 - Your mailing address.